 The award supports undergraduate or graduate student research in California archaeology that includes a significant fieldwork or collections component.
 Funding from the award is intended to help pay for the various costs associated with fieldwork or analyzing an existing curated collection and/or for preparing the materials for long-term curation.
 The award is to promote original research on the history or prehistory of California.

 Funding from the award (up to $2,000) may be used for fieldwork or collections expenses directly related to the study.
 These include travel to and from the field or museum; lodging, camping, and food to support a field crew; data collection; and/or the purchase or maintenance of minor field equipment (i.e., items under $300 such as shovels and screens).
 Expenses may also include initial stages of laboratory analysis associated with preparing the collection for further study and curation (e.g., illustrations or casting of artifacts, assistance with artifact or ecofact identification, purchase of curation supplies such as boxes or bags).
 Expenses not allowed include salary or stipends to field participants, tuition, or purchase of equipment over $300.

 Giving a paper or poster at the SCAs?
 Don’t miss the opportunity to win money, prestige, a banquet ticket, and more!
-Submit your paper or poster by March 1, 2017, to the SCA Student Paper Competition.
-Papers should be submitted as e-mail attachments to the SCA Business Office at firstname.lastname@example.org.
+Submit your paper or poster by March 1, 2020, to the SCA Student Paper Competition.
+Papers should be submitted as e-mail attachments to the SCA Business Office at email@example.com.
 Please indicate “Student Paper Competition” in the e-mail subject line.
 Also please include the name of a faculty advisor in the email.
-Submission guidelines may be found here.
 Poster submissions should include all relevant files in full layout.